 However you decide to discuss an issue with an employee, you should always stay professional.
-Continue to do your own work to the best of your ability, and speak to the employee the same way you speak to other members of staff and refrain from making it personal.
+Continue to do your own work to the best of your ability, speak to the employee the same way you speak to other members of staff, and refrain from making it personal.

-If an employee has taken pleasure in trying to make you look bad, it may be tempting to give them a dressing down with an audience.
+If an employee has taken pleasure in making you look bad, it may be tempting to give them a dressing down with an audience.
 However, this is unprofessional and will only serve to prove that their actions are affecting your work ethic.

 2. Be Positive

-Many jealous employees make an assumption of the wage their boss earns, and convince themselves that they could do a better job for the money.
+Many jealous employees make an assumption about the wage their boss earns and convince themselves that they could do a better job for the money.

 They don’t necessarily take into account the hard work, years of service, and experience that got you to the position you’re in.
-They probably don’t realize the work-load that’s involved.
-Therefore, it will be in their favor to see you stressed out and behind deadline.
+They probably don’t realize the workload that’s involved.
+Therefore, it will be in their favor to see you stressed out and behind the deadline.

 Stay calm and remain positive.
-Appearing to be struggling with will give the employee ammunition, and the impression that you don’t deserve your role.
+Appearing to struggle will give the employee ammunition and the impression that you don’t deserve your role.

 3. Refrain from Bragging

-Avoid topics like these as they could come off as condescending to your team.
+Avoid topics like these, as they could appear condescending to your team.

 Your employee will be more likely to feel jealous of you if they feel they are underachieving themselves.

 As their manager, you should engage with your staff about their goals.
-One-to-ones are a good way to do this, and giving them a chance to think about what they want to achieve will get them thinking about how to achieve it.
+One-to-ones are a good way to do this; giving them a chance to think about what they want to achieve will get them thinking about how to achieve it.

 Offering advice will help them to perceive you as less of a threat.
-If an employee feels they have some support, they will see you as more of a mentor than an obstacle.
+If employees feel they have some support, they will see you as more of a mentor than an obstacle.

 5. Remember Your Position

-Regardless of the employee’s emotions, your own position should never be compromised for the sake of their ego.
+Regardless of the employee’s emotions, your own position should never be compromised for the sake of your ego.